What Is the Best 'Evil Dead' Movie? – the Groovy Countdown

 Beyond the obvious budget expansion, Army Of Darkness didn’t really make the saga grow.
 Its humor is not as effective as in Evil Dead II and its practical effects didn’t break schemes like The Evil Dead.
 And considering that Terminator 2: Judgment Day was released the previous year, Army Of Darkness actually end up looking rather simple.

 Army Of Darkness is undoubtedly a great conclusion to the trilogy.
 But as a stand-alone movie, it didn’t have anywhere near the impact of the first two.
+It makes you wonder what is the ingredient that made the first two Evil Dead movies and especially the second so great?

 2) The Evil Dead (1981)